A world soccer tournament made for grandmothers

 BROWN: I also meet Fikile Sithole, age 55, who has actually known some soccer fame.
 In the 1990s, she was part of post-apartheid South Africa's first women's national team.
 And now, she's back on the pitch.

-FIKILE SITHOLE: We train, we try and push ourselves.
+FIKILE SITHOLE: We train.
+We try and push ourselves.
 Let's do something.
-Let's not just sit 'cause it's going to help us tomorrow, and it's going to take us long to get old.
+Let's not just sit, and it's going to take us long to get old (laughter).

 BROWN: These days, she's playing for a Grannies team from the city of Mbombela.